cambridge-cares/CitiesKG/CEA_AGENT/README.md

 - ```iris```: array of cityObject IRIs.
 - ```geometryEndpoint```: (optional) endpoint where the geospatial information of the cityObjects from ```iris``` are stored; if not specified, agent will default to setting ```geometryEndpoint``` to TheWorldAvatar Blazegraph with the namespace retrieved from the cityObject IRI and the mapping provided in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
 - ```usageEndpoint```: (optional) endpoint where the building usage information of the cityObjects from ```iris``` are stored, if not specified, agent will default to setting ```usageEndpoint``` to be the same as ```geometryEndpoint```.
-- ```ceaEndpoint```: (optional) endpoint where the CEA triples, i.e. energy demand and photovoltaic potential information, instantiated by the agent are to be stored; if not specified, agent will default to setting ```ceaEndpoint``` to TheWorldAvatar Blazegraph with the namespace retrieved from the cityObject IRI and the mapping provided in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
+- ```ceaEndpoint```: (optional) endpoint where the CEA triples, i.e. energy demand and solar energy generation information, instantiated by the agent are to be stored; if not specified, agent will default to setting ```ceaEndpoint``` to TheWorldAvatar Blazegraph with the namespace retrieved from the cityObject IRI and the mapping provided in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
 - ```graphName```: (optional) named graph to which the CEA triples belong to.
 In the scenario where ```ceaEndpoint``` is not specified, if ```graphName``` is not specified, the default graph is ```http://www.theworldavatar.com:83/citieskg/namespace/{namespace}/sparql/energyprofile/```, where {namespace} is a placeholder for the namespace of the cityObject IRI, e.g. kingslynnEPSG27700.
 If ```ceaEndpoint``` is specified, the agent will assume no graph usage if ```namedGraph``` is not specified.

 After receiving request to the run endpoint, the agent will query for the building geometry, surrounding buildings' geometry and building usage from the endpoints specified in the request parameters.
 The agent will then run CEA with the queried information as inputs, and send request with the CEA output data to the update endpoint afterwards.